-Ebrahimi A, Habib F, Zabihi H. Delineating the Evaluation Criteria for Interior Spaces of Newly Constructed Residential Buildings in Tehran, Considering Psychological Factors.
+Ebrahimi A, Habib F, Zabihi H. The Impact of Physical-Environmental Characteristics of Interior Spaces in Newly Built Residential Buildings in Tehran on Residential Satisfaction: A Post-Occupancy Evaluation.
 Haft Hesar J Environ Stud 2026; 15 (55) :75-92

 URL: